simoneburch/net-protocols-traffic/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Connect to your Windows VM using Remote Desktop and install Wireshark from within it.
-Open Wireshark and filter for ICMP traffic only.
+Open Wireshark and filter for ICMP traffic only to capture that ping activity we'll generate next.
 </p>
 <br />